• Skip to primary navigation

 Everyone may have heard some folk stories of swans during their bedtime once in a while in their childhood.

-So, swans are raised for decoration rather than harvesting eggs and for commercial purposes.
+So, swans are raised for decoration rather than for egg harvesting and for commercial purposes.

 They like to live in lowland, freshwater wetlands, so raising them helps kids understand the value of wetlands and conservation.
 Also, they tend to live outdoors.